Make a Million (film): Plot

-He: Does this idea originate from you or your father?

-She: My father thinks the same as me.

-He: Maybe that's wrong with the banking business.

-Irene Corning tells her father, the rich banker, who complaints with the University Director, and as the University is partly financed by this same banker, Professor Reginald Q. Jones is called to explain.
-He sticks to his theories and so the University Board decides he is dismissed from classes until he can prove that his theories are applicable in real life.
+Professor Reginald Q. Jones, associate professor for Social Economics at Pelton University, has a very clear picture of how the United States economic inequality should be changed: Fortunes are amassed by an nincompoop millionaires in the attempt to set aristocracy and wealth, instead of achievement.
+Student Irene Corning disagrees.
+She tells her father, a rich banker, who complaints to the university's director, and as the university is partly financed by this same banker, Jones is called upon to explain.
+He sticks to his position, so the university board decides to dismiss him from teaching classes until he can prove that his theories are applicable in real life.

-He then finds himself without money on the campus, with a homeless man, Pete (James Burke (actor)), asking him for a dollar.
+He then finds himself without money on the campus, when a homeless man, Pete, asks him for a dollar.
 He tells Pete he gave him a dollar the day before.
 When Pete answers he got it two days before a policeman arrives and wants to arrest Pete.
-When Professor Jones hears that the street beggars have to be removed from the streets on the order of Mr. Moxey, he pretends that Pete is a friend of his and protects him.
-He tells the Policeman he was going to borrow two dollars from Pete.
-He so comes to his first two dollar.
-As Pete wants back his two bucks note Professor Jones answers he is out of the job and needs himself the money.
-As he had given to Pete before it was right to get back some of it.
-So he proposes to be taught panhandling.
-Pete shows him some tricks, as the 'civil war act', the system he and his fellow beggars have all over town.
-Jones goes with Pete, staying at a little Room for Rent called Fritz.
-Pete and his fellow beggars have a meeting with him trying to find out how to make him work in their racket.
-But they agree he has not the personality and no talent for it.
+Jones pretends that Pete is a friend of his and protects him.
+Afterwards, he asks Pete to teach him panhandling.
+Pete shows him some tricks, but Pete and his fellow beggars agree he does not have the personality or talent for it.

-So he is asked what he is good at.
-Theory of finance, History of banking, surplus and distribution.
-The men in the meeting are quite surprised.

-One says: Too bad.
-You college men present a very great problem!

-When he gets a visit for an interview from the World improvement league, those same people through their questions give him the big idea:
+When he gets an interview by the World Improvement League, those same people, through their questions, give him an idea: